Back

 Introduction

 In the rapidly evolving landscape of enterprise security, the lines between human and non-human identities are increasingly blurred.
 Traditionally, disciplines like Identity and Access Management (IAM), Identity Governance and Administration (IGA), and identity security have focused on protecting human identities—employees, customers, and partners.
-However, with the proliferation of applications and other enterprise workloads leveraging service accounts, service principles, and the like, the scope of “identity products” must also expand.
+However, with the proliferation of applications and other enterprise workloads leveraging service accounts, service principals, and the like, the scope of “identity products” must also expand.
 This shift necessitates a comprehensive approach to identity security that addresses both human and non-human identities, recognizing their overlaps and unique challenges.
 Only platforms that integrate both facets can meet the needs of modern enterprises.

 There are five key drivers why NHIs and human identities need a comprehensive solution: